mcourteaux/sfincludes/README.md

 statements, some headers are reported again as an alternative, but with a higher directory distance.
 You can ignore these.

-## ✅ License
+## ⚖️  License

-This work is distributed under the MIT license: see the LICENSE file.
+This work is distributed under the MIT license: see the [LICENSE](https://github.com/mcourteaux/sfincludes/blob/master/LICENSE) file.